GMOD/jbrowse-components/packages/website/docs/faq.md

 with JBrowse 2, the top level menu only performs global operations and the linear genome view has it's own hamburger menu.
 Note that each track also has it's own track level menu.

-#### What is the startup sequence of JBrowse 2

-If we look at the jbrowse-web codebase the startup sequence might look something like this

-- Scripts download

-### Troubleshooting